Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin Performance Insights

-- Wisconsin ranked 328th in the nation last year with 65.3 points per game.
-At the other end, it ranked 30th with 63.6 points allowed per contest.
+- Providence ranked 50th in college basketball last season with 77.3 points per game.
+At the other end, it ranked 207th with 71 points allowed per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.